albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

   ttl: 60 * 60 * 24
 ```

-By default the configuration for storage is `storage/`. it mean like this
+By default, the configuration for storage is `storage/`. it means like this

 ```
 /home/your_username/hubs-actions-runner/reticulum/_work/reticulum/reticulum/storage
 ```

-If we set storage path to the inside repo action runner like above it will auto remove by git repository synchronization.
+If we set the storage path to the inside repo action runner like above it will auto remove by git repository synchronization.

 so we need make new folder on `/home/admin/hubs-actions-runner/reticulum`